Inverse Entropic Optimal Transport Solves Semi-supervised Learning via Data Likelihood Maximization: Discussion

 \section{Discussion}

-\textbf{Limitations.} A limitation of our method is its reliance on Gaussian Mixture parameterization, which may affect scalability.
-To address this, Appendix \ref{sec-neural-paramaterization} illustrates how \underline{fully neural parameterizations} of cost and potential functions can be used within our loss via energy-based modeling \cite[EBM]{lecun2006tutorial, song2021train}.

-\textbf{Potential impact.} Our framework offers a simple, non-minimax objective that naturally integrates both paired and unpaired data.
-We expect that these advantages will encourage its adoption in developing more advanced semi-supervised methods, including those based on EBMs \cite{schroder2023energy, yu2023learning, zhu2024learning}, diffusion Schrödinger bridges \cite{vargas2021solving, de2021diffusion, shi2024diffusion}, flow matching \cite{chen2025gaussian, balcerak2025energy}, etc.
+\textbf{Contributions \& Potential impact.} Our framework offers a simple, non-minimax objective that naturally integrates both paired and unpaired data.
+We expect that these advantages, together with the connection to entropic optimal transport, will encourage adoption in more advanced semi-supervised methods, including approaches based on diffusion Schrödinger bridges \citep{vargas2021solving, de2021diffusion, shi2024diffusion} and flow matching \citep{chen2025gaussian, balcerak2025energy}.

+The primary focus of this paper is semi-supervised learning for domain translation with continuous targets $y \in \mathbb{R}^{D_y}$.
+For completeness, Appendix~\ref{appendix:discrete-target} discusses an extension of the proposed loss to discrete targets $y \in \gY_K^{D_y}$, where $\gY_K = \{y_1,\dots,y_K\}$ denotes a finite set of categories.
+We view this discrete setting as an important direction for future research.
+In addition, Appendix~\ref{subsec:semi-supervised-classification} demonstrates the applicability of our method to semi-supervised classification tasks.

+\textbf{Limitations \& Future Work.} A limitation of our method is its reliance on Gaussian Mixture parameterization (\wasyparagraph\ref{sec-light}), which may affect scalability.
+To address this, we provide a proof of concept for fully neural parameterizations of the cost and potential functions below, with a \uline{detailed discussion} in Appendix~\ref{sec-neural-parameterization}.
+These parameterizations can be integrated into our loss via energy-based modeling \citep{song2021train} and could, in principle, scale to large image domains \citep{schroder2023energy, yu2023learning, zhu2024learning}.
+A full investigation of such large-scale applications, however, lies beyond the scope of our methodological work.